ketankshukla/quiz/USER_GUIDE.md

 This application is built using modern web technologies and follows a separation of concerns:

 *   **Frontend**:
-    *   `index.html`: The main HTML structure of the application.
+    *   `public/index.html`: The main HTML structure of the application.
-    *   `style.css`: Contains all the styling rules for the visual appearance.
+    *   `public/style.css`: Contains all the styling rules for the visual appearance.
-    *   `script.js`: Handles all client-side logic, including fetching questions, displaying them, user interactions, answer validation (client-side feedback), and navigation.
+    *   `public/script.js`: Handles all client-side logic, including fetching questions, displaying them, user interactions, answer validation (client-side feedback), and navigation.
 *   **Backend (API)**:
-    *   `api/index.py`: A Python Flask application that serves as the backend.
+    *   `index.py`: A Python Flask application that serves as the backend.
         *   It provides an API endpoint (`/api/questions`) to fetch the quiz questions.
-        *   It can also serve the static files (HTML, CSS, JS) for local development.
+        *   It serves the static files (HTML, CSS, JS) from the `public` directory.
 *   **Data**:
     *   `questions.json`: A JSON file storing all the quiz questions, their options, and the correct answers.
 To add more questions, you can edit this file following the existing format.
 *   **Deployment Configuration**: